funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 [] - attract more users via dev.to, hackernews... ig?

 Design
-[] - New Thing clears contents on 'Add'
+[X] - New Thing clears contents on 'Add'
 [] - Remove squares / vue logo thing (replace with global logo.)
 [] - Need a global logo / something to click back to home [] - black fade out when modal for Sharing stack and help explanations pop up